 - Event Types

-- For getting Alerts into Splunk an administrator then had to:
+3. For getting Alerts into Splunk, an administrator then had to:

-- Configured a TCP/UDP listener on the Splunk instance
+- Configure a TCP/UDP listener on the Splunk instance

-- Configured a Syslog Forwarder on OT platform
+- Configure a Syslog Forwarder on OT platform

-- Configured a Splunk modular input with IOT API credentials
+- Configure a Splunk modular input with IoT API credentials

-- The modular input then polled the IOT server periodically via a REST API call to fetch Assets and push them to Splunk
+5. The modular input then polled the IoT server periodically via a REST API call to fetch Assets and push them to Splunk

-Note: all data was pushed from a IOT server to Splunk.
+Note: All the data was pushed from an IoT server to Splunk.
 The total number of events was below 100,000.

 Message formats for Alerts